LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 feel encouraged to remain, and continue striving for that which cannot

-It's very important to realize,
+It's crucial to realize, that

 lover doesn't provoke an intense visceral response.
-In truth, the

-a deeply meaningful and nourishing attachment.
+deeply meaningful and nourishing attachment.
 This often means, that

 individuals who are actually capable of loving/caring interactions